ehlesp/smallab-k8s-pve-guide/G020 - K3s cluster setup 03 ~ Debian VM creation.md

     ![Hostname input screen](images/g020/debian_vm_install_os_installer_hostname_input.webp "Hostname input screen")

     In the text box, type in the `hostname` for this system, bearing in mind that this VM will become just a template to build others.
-Preferably, input the same name you used previously in the creation of the VM, which in this guide was `debian12tpl`.
+Preferably, input the same name you used previously in the creation of the VM, which in this guide is `debiantpl`.

 12. In the next step you'll have to specify a domain name:

     ![Domain name input screen](images/g020/debian_vm_install_os_installer_domain_name_input.webp "Domain name input screen")

-    Here use the same one you set for your Proxmox VE system.
+    Here use the same one you set for your Proxmox VE system, which in this guide is `homelab.cloud`.

 13. The following screen is about setting up the password for the `root` user:

     ![Setting up root password](images/g020/debian_vm_install_os_installer_setting_root_password.webp "Setting up root password")

-    Since this VM is going to be just a template, there's no need for you to type a difficult or long password.
+    Since this VM is going to be just a template, there's no need here for you to type a difficult or long password.

 14. The installer will ask you to confirm the `root` password: